microsoft/PSDocs/docs/scenarios/migration-v0.7.0.md

 ### Section -When parameter

-Previously the following was possible.
+Previously the `-When` parameter could be used with the section keyword.

+For example:

 ```powershell
 Document 'SectionWhen' {